kencx/homelab/provision/README.md

-## Controller
+## cmd
-`provision/controller` contains the infrastructure for the Controller host.
-The Controller belongs on the same subnet and take cares of the provisioning and post-provisioning of all other hosts with CI/CD.
+`provision/cmd` contains the infrastructure for the cmd host.
+The cmd belongs on the same subnet and take cares of the provisioning and post-provisioning of all other hosts with CI/CD.
 It also runs the automated creation of base images mentioned previously.

-`controller/playbooks` contains the post-provisioning playbooks that will be run to install Terraform, Ansible and Packer to perform these tasks.
+`cmd/playbooks` contains the post-provisioning playbooks that will be run to install Terraform, Ansible and Packer to perform these tasks.
 It also sets up Gitea and Drone CI for CI/CD.

 ### Usage
-`controller` has been tested on Debian 11 only.
+`cmd` has been tested on Debian 11 only.

 Pre-requisites:
 - Debian 11